 host If this is a string, it represents the hostname or IP address the PostgreSQL server resides on.
 In this case communication with the server proceeds via a TCP connection to the given host and port.
 If this is a pathname, then it is assumed to name the directory that contains the server's Unix-Domain sockets.
-The full name to the socket is then constructed from this and the port number passed, and communication will proceed via a connection to this unix-domain socket.

-db String representing the name of the database on the server to connect to.

-password String representing the unencrypted password to use for authentication.
-This can be the empty string if no password is required for authentication.

-port Integer representing the port to use for communication with the PostgreSQL server.
-This defaults to 5432.

-options String representing further runtime options for the PostgreSQL server.

-tty String representing the tty or file to use for debugging messages from the PostgreSQL server.
+The full name to the socket is then constructed from this and the port number passed, and communication will proceed via a connection to this unix-domain socket. db String representing the name of the database on the server to connect to. user String representing the user name to use for authentication. password String representing the unencrypted password to use for authentication.
+This can be the empty string if no password is required for authentication. port Integer representing the port to use for communication with the PostgreSQL server.
+This defaults to 5432. options String representing further runtime options for the PostgreSQL server. tty String representing the tty or file to use for debugging messages from the PostgreSQL server.